Piraeus Morning Visit on 27 July 2019

 The SEA JET 2 having left Piraeus during the morning.
 Built in 1998, she began service as the MIRAGE for Strintzis Lines on the Saronic Gulf.
-The following year she was renamed SEA JET 2 and was transferred to the Cyclades, where she has since been remaining.
+The following year she was renamed SEA JET 2 and she was transferred to the Cyclades, where she has since been remaining.
 In 2000, after Strintzis Lines was taken over by Attica Group, the company Blue Star Ferries was established.
-She operated for them under the Blue Star Jets division, until 2006, when she was bought by Sea Jets (which had bought her sister ship two years earlier).
-She became the second ship to join the company, and has been one of the most reliable passenger-only high speed craft to operate in Greece.
+She operated for them under the Blue Star Jets division, until 2006, when she was bought by Sea Jets (which had bought her sister ship in 2004).
+She became the second ship to join the company, and she has been one of the most reliable passenger-only high speed craft to operate in Greece.

-The SEA JET 2 heading towards the exit of the port of Piraeus.
+The SEA JET 2 seen heading towards the exit of the port of Piraeus.
 Her sister ship, the SUPER JET, would depart from Mykonos in the morning in order to perform the opposite itinerary from the latter to Piraeus.
 She would then leave Piraeus the following morning, while during that same moment the other ship would be departing from Mykonos.
-This was done in order to allow both ships to serve all these islands under less time constraints and with less hours of work for their crews.
+This was done in order to allow both ships to serve all these islands without any time constraints and with less hours of work for their crews.
 Before that, the SEA JET 2 would perform a similar trip, on the Piraeus-Serifos-Sifnos-Milos-Folegandros-Ios-Santorini-Amorgos-Koufonisi-Naxos-Mykonos line, from 2016 to 2018.
 She would leave Piraeus in the morning and return late at night.
 This tight schedule occasionally caused her to have engine troubles.
 After Sea Jets decided to have two ships operate on the newly-formed Piraeus-Serifos-Sifnos-Milos-Folegandros-Ios-Santorini-Amorgos-Koufonisi-Naxos-Paros-Mykonos line, both sister ships had more time to rest and rarely had issues with their engines.